 It was originally designed for identifying wait staff in pizzerias, restaurants, and cafés.
 It consists of an RFID reader with a round magnetic opening and a set of matching cylindrical keys.
 Each key has a rugged and waterproof body.
 Woven into the body of the key is an individual 48-byte serial number and a PIN code, which in some models can be reprogrammed.

 Authenticating for Windows and accessing a secret disk with a ruToken key.

 In short: now the popular ruToken identification device can be used in Rohos Logon Key and Rohos Disk as the one key needed to log in to Windows and your protected data.
 Rohos Logon Key works fully on Windows Vista/7 and also supports authorization for remote desktops using a ruToken.
 User authentication and identification with USB keys.

-Rohos Logon Key allows to unlock your computer without entering password by using your iPhone or Android smartphone.
+Rohos Logon Key with new “Push 2FA” login method, allows to unlock your computer without entering password, just by using your iPhone or Android smartphone.

 iKey 1000/1032 security token is designed for fast and easy integration with various authorization systems.
 The compact low-cost token supports PKCS#11 and has a built-in encryption process.
 It is used for user identification and two-factor authentication.